Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The quality of light generally refers to the characteristic of light that yields a shadow.
-A harsh quality of light creates harsh, abrupt shadows as you see in the top image of the fireman.
+A harsh quality of light creates hard shadows, as you see in the top image of the fireman.
 There tend to be extreme changes between light and shadow on your subject.

-At the other end, a soft quality of light has much softer shadows on your subject.
+On the other end, the soft quality of light has much softer shadows on your subject.
 The area of brightness gradually degrades into shadow.
-It's more of an even light with subtle changes.
+It’s more of an even light with subtle changes.

-There are a lot of people who think that hard light and soft light is good.
+There are a lot of people who think that hard light and soft light are good.
 My own answer is that it depends upon your subject.
-There really isn't any such thing as bad light.
+There really isn’t any such thing as bad light.
 What matters is whether the light is appropriate for your subject and the circumstances of your portrait.

 Hard light gets a bad reputation.
 Many photographers think of it as bad light, but it’s still useful.
 Here’s an example shot with a small reflector and without any diffusion.